kellyamanda/skin_cancer/README.md

-# AI model to identify benign and Malinant Melanoma
+# AI model to identify benign and Malignant Melanoma

 by @Arun Ramji Shanmugam - arunramji11@gmail.com